 Jen entered international waters for Team Canada in 1997 and reached the podium for the first time at the 1999 Pan American Games in Winnipeg where she raced to a silver medal in the 200-metre butterfly.
 Jen went on to qualify for the 2000 Sydney Olympics at age 23 where she finished in the top 20 in both the 100-metre and 200-metre butterfly.
 She also played a key role in the relay events and was a member of two relays that reached the final, the 4x100m medley relay (6th) and the 2x200m freestyle relay (7th).
 In 2002, she broke the Canadian 100-metre butterfly record three times and produced bronze medals at the Pan Pacific Championships and Commonwealth Games, the two key international events for Canadian swimmers in 2002.
 Jen was the first Canadian woman to swim the 100-metre butterfly in under a minute and that stood until the summer of 2006.
-Recently Jen completed her Masters in Sports Administration in Switzerland, worked with the Canadian Olympic Committee and now is part of UNICEF.
+A recognized NCCP Swim Coach.
+Recently Jen completed her Masters in Sports Administration in Switzerland, worked with the Canadian Olympic Committee, UNICEF and presently is with RBC.

 Coach: Judy Garay